weedonandscott/lustre_pipes/README.md

 ```sh
 gleam add lustre_pipes
 ```
-Let's you write views with pipes.
+Lets you write views with pipes.
 It's definitely less performant but I have not benchmarked if significant or not.

 Example usage: